kaiakamatsu/BENG183-Classification/Classification.md

 **4.** Define the loss function (i.e. cross-entropy loss ), which measures the performance of the classification model.
 Set up the optimizer (i.e. Adam). <br>
 **5.** The optimizer will adjust learning rates for each parameter, gradually improving the performance of the model by minimizing the loss function.
 This will be the basis for our learning. <br>
 **6.** Feed the training data into the model. <br>
-Have proper measure to prevent overfitting <br>
+Have proper measures to prevent overfitting.
+Simplifying the neural network architecture or incorporating regularization in each node may help prevent overfitting. <br>
 [**Example from TensorFlow:**](https://www.tensorflow.org/tutorials/images/cnn)
 ```
 model.compile(optimizer='adam',